input-output-hk/react-polymorph/README.md

 # react-polymorph

-React Polymorph is a simple UI framework for React, that separates logic, markup and theming of components.
+React Polymorph is a UI framework for React, that separates logic, markup and theming of components.
 It's powered by [CSS Modules](https://github.com/css-modules/css-modules) and harmoniously integrates with your [webpack](http://webpack.github.io/) workflow, although you can use any other module bundler.